stackitcloud/stackit-cli/docs/stackit_beta_security-group_rule_create.md

       --ip-range string                   The remote IP range which the rule should match --port-range-max int                The maximum port number.
 Should be greater or equal to the minimum.
 This should only be provided if the protocol is not ICMP
       --port-range-min int                The minimum port number.
 Should be less or equal to the maximum.
 This should only be provided if the protocol is not ICMP
-      --protocol-name name                The protocol name which the rule should match.
-If a protocol is to be defined, either name or `number` must be provided
+      --protocol-name protocol-name       The protocol name which the rule should match.
+If a protocol is to be defined, either protocol-name or `protocol-number` must be provided
-      --protocol-number name              The protocol number which the rule should match.
-If a protocol is to be defined, either name or `number` must be provided
+      --protocol-number protocol-name     The protocol number which the rule should match.
+If a protocol is to be defined, either protocol-name or `protocol-number` must be provided
       --remote-security-group-id string   The remote security group which the rule should match --security-group-id string          The security group ID
 ```